open-pioneer/trails-starter/docs/tutorials/HowToCreateAnApp.md

 ## Building the site

-Until now we have just used the app and the site together with Vite's dev server.
+Until now, we have just used the app and the site together with Vite's dev server.
 During development, all sites and apps are always available.
 However, not all sites are designed to be shipped (for example, internal test sites should not be included in a release), and not all apps are designed to be embedded into arbitrary sites.